What is bacterial vaginosis?

 Talk to your doctor about whether testing is right for you.

-The antibiotics metronidazole (such as Flagyl and MetroGel) and clindamycin (such as Dalacin).
-Depending on the antibiotic you are prescribed, you may take it by mouth or use it vaginally.
+The antibiotics metronidazole (such as Flagyl and MetroGel) and clindamycin (such as Dalacin) are used to treat bacterial vaginosis.

 Author: Healthwise Staff